gizemerol/VRP-GoogleOR-Python/README.md

 Input data is given in the "input.json" file in detail.

 The aim of the problem is to find the minimum total total distance.
-Thus, we need to decide optimum assignment of the orders to each vehicle considering problem constraints.
+Thus, we need to decide optimum order assignment to each vehicle considering problem constraints.

 Problem definition, objective and constraints are given in the following part